 You may find it odd for me to recommend visiting a bunch of family theme parks on an adventure travel blog.
 While these parks aren’t adventurous destinations, they are something that every traveler should experience.
 Disney parks in particular.
 Whether you love them or hate them, the infrastructure and attention to detail that goes into building and running these parks is incredible.
 They’re as impressive as the 7 wonders.
 It’s worth going once to see what all of the hype is about, even if you don’t care for theme parks.

-Thailand, Cambodia, Vietnam, Laos, Malaysia, Singapore are all easily accessible by budget airlines.
+Thailand, Cambodia, Vietnam, Laos, Malaysia, and Singapore are all easily accessible by budget airlines.
 Once you’re in the region, an extensive bus network makes it easy to get around.
-Indonesia, and the Philippines well connected with budget airlines.
+Indonesia and the Philippines are well-connected with budget airlines.
 Each country offers excellent food, historic sites, and culture.
 This is one of my favorite regions to travel.

 December through February is peak season in New Zealand.
 This adventure travel paradise has something to offer for every active traveler.
 Hike, surf, bicycle tour, view the wildlife, eat, or just relax.

 For some New Zealand travel ideas, check out this great guide from Le Long Weekend.

 Maybe you live in a region that’s warm year-round.
 Maybe you just like the cold and snow.
 Whatever the case, winter is an excellent time to travel if you want to avoid crowds, practice winter sports, or just go on a winter adventure.